mist64/cbmbus_doc/7 JiffyDOS.md

 No official formal specification of JiffyDOS has ever been released.
 Modern JiffyDOS-compatible projects such as SD2IEC and [open-roms](https://github.com/MEGA65/open-roms) had to reconstruct the protocols from either reverse-engineering the code or analyzing the data on the wires.

-This would be no problem for a protocol like the original IEEE-488: All signals are used as triggers, so the other bus participants can do continue with the next steps.
+This would be no problem for a protocol like the original IEEE-488: All signals are always triggers, so the other bus participants can continue with the next steps.
 With JiffyDOS, most of the protocol is timing-based, so the required timing has to be reconstructed by counting instructions in the implementations – but this is still tricky.

 ### Timing Windows